angiehemans/goodsongs_api/API_DOCUMENTATION.md

    - Following feed is paginated for performance
    - Public profiles include `followers_count` and `following_count`
    - When viewing a profile while authenticated, `following` boolean indicates if you follow that user

+8. **Notifications:**
+   - Users receive notifications when someone follows them
+   - Band owners receive notifications when someone reviews their band
+   - Notification types: `new_follower`, `new_review`
+   - Notifications are paginated and include unread count
+   - Users can mark individual notifications or all notifications as read